Harvest

 “There may be no job in contemporary America that requires as many decisions, as much risk, and as complete devotion as trying to make a living from a small low-input farm.
 This remarkable account is unsentimental and realistic, and also profoundly moving; I know many people living this life, and every page in Nicola Smith’s book rings true.
 Peel a local apple, cut a few slices of farmhouse cheese, and settle in with this adventure story.” — Bill McKibben, author of The End of Nature

 Photographing a farm over four seasons is a project I’ve wanted to do for a long time, and Jennifer Megyesi and Kyle Jones were perfect subjects.
-The family opened up their lives and Fat Rooster Farm to us, accomodating every request Nicola Smith and I made.
+The family opened up their lives and Fat Rooster Farm to us, accommodating every request Nicola Smith and I made.
 We also had a great deal of support and help from editor Ann Treistman at The Lyons Press. — Geoff Hansen

 From the Lyons Press catalog: “Where does our food come from, and why should we care?
 The answer lies in this intimate portrait of a small Vermont farm.